void-linux/void-docs/src/config/kernel.md

 and for the booted system.
 Some modules are loaded by the initramfs very early in the boot process, those have to be blacklisted in the initramfs.

-You can blacklist modules with a `.conf` file like `/etc/modprobe.d/radeon.conf`.
+To blacklist modules, create a `.conf` file like `/etc/modprobe.d/radeon.conf` with the contents:

 ```
 blacklist radeon